For improving the quality of HIV and sexual healthcare

 To continue the legacy of MEDFASH, the BMA foundation awards an annual prize named after MEDFASH to an individual or organization exemplifying MEDFASH’s mission and values, which have been embedded in the prize assessment criteria.

-2018 BMA MEDFASH prize is now open for applications
+2018 BMA MEDFASH prize is now closed for applications

 The BMA MEDFASH prize is open to any health or social care professional or organisation actively involved in the delivery of HIV or sexual healthcare in the UK.
 Applicants do not have to be a doctor or BMA member to apply.